lionelvillard/kcp-knative/README.md

 --env TARGET=World
 ```

+This is not working yet (issue with probing)

 Deleting the service is currently not possible due to KCP not embedding a garbage collector.

 ## TODOs